barberd/coco9511pak/README.md

 		BMI	loop3			If bit 7 (Busy) is high, then loop
 		LDB	#4
 	loop4	LDA	$FF70			Read result into latch
+		;CPU will halt here until data is read
 		LDA	$FF72			Read from latch
 		STA	,U+			Store into result buffer
 		DECB